exfil0/browsec/README.md

 1.  **Monitor Server Console:** Keep an eye on the terminal where your `server.js` is running.
 You should see `Fingerprint Ingested:` messages when the client-side script runs.
 You will also see `Client Error Logged:` messages if any errors occur on the client side.
 2.  **Check Log Files:**
-    *   `collected_fingerprints.log`: Contains detailed JSON data for each collected browser fingerprint.
+    *   `collected_fingerprints.log`: Created in your `covert-siphon-server` directory, containing detailed JSON data for each collected browser fingerprint.
-    *   `client_errors.log`: Contains JSON data about any errors reported by the client-side script.
+    *   `client_errors.log`: Also in `covert-siphon-server`, contains JSON data about any errors reported by the client-side script (useful for debugging issues in production where `console.log` is disabled).

 ***